rehierl/node-tree-outliner/3-basic-design/3-5-0-subsection.md

 other one.

 **CLARIFICATION**
-The default definitions of sectioning nodes do by themselves not include any effect on any presequent section.
+The default definitions of sectioning nodes (so far) do not include any effect on any presequent section.
 That is, because sectioning nodes are only defined to declare/open new sections.
 This obviously does not include the characteristic to close any presequent section.
-So far, the only event that results in closing a section is the exit event of the section's parent container.
+The only event that can result in the closure of a section therefore is the exit event of its parent container.

 Note that this does not imply that a (to be defined) sectioning node property can not result in such a characteristic.
 However, these additional properties